The soluble radical and orbits of certain maps on finite groups: Preliminary results and reductions

 \begin{proof} Let $x$ be a non-trivial element of $\Theta_L(u)$.
 Then $\langle x, u \rangle = L$ and $\langle \theta^n_u(x), u \rangle = L$ for each $n\geqslant0$.
 For any $h \in C_G(u)$ observe that $(\theta_u(x))^h = \theta_u(x^h)$ and hence $(\theta_u^n(x))^h = \theta_u^n(x^h)$ for each $n \geqslant 0$ so the lengths of the eventual orbits containing $x$ and $x^h$ are the same.
 In particular, this means that $\rC_G(u)$ acts on $\Theta_G(u)$ by conjugation.
 If $x\in\Theta_L(u)$, $g \in \rC_G(u)$ and $L \neq L^g$, then $\langle x^g , u \rangle = L^g \neq L$ and so $x$ and $x^g$ do not belong to the same $\theta_u$-orbit since all elements in the same orbit generate the same conjugate of $L$.
 Thus each $L^g$ contains $\beta_L(u)$ orbits of $\theta_u$.
 The stabilizer of $L$ in the conjugation action of $\rC_G(u)$ on the conjugates of $L$ is $\rN_{\rC_G(u)}(L)=\rC_G(u)\cap\rN_G(L)$, and $(\rC_G(u)\cap\rN_G(L))/\rC_G(L)$ is isomorphic to a subgroup of the centralizer of $u$ in $\Aut(L)$.
 Therefore by the orbit-stabilizer theorem,

 as required. \end{proof}

-These inequalities are in many cases sufficient to give a polynomial bound on the order of $\Aut(G)$ for a simple group $G$ in terms of the maximum value of $\beta_G(u)$, as we shall see in the next sections.
+The above inequalities are in many cases sufficient to give a polynomial bound on the order of $\Aut(G)$ for a simple group $G$ in terms of the maximum value of $\beta_G(u)$, as we shall see in the next sections.